William Coperthwaite: Philosophy and lifestyle

 "Only by standing on their shoulders can we build a better world, but we should use the wise as advisers, not masters."

 “Each of us tries to live in the best way we know how.
 I want to contribute to the problems of the world as little as possible.
 I really believe we must find simpler ways to live or society will collapse.”

+William Coperthwaite is the subject of "Mr. Coperthwaite: A Life in the Maine Woods," a series of four observational films by the anthropologist and filmmaker Anna Grimshaw.
+"The four films chart Coperthwaite’s life as it unfolds over the course of a year.
+They explore the changing character of work through the seasons and the distinctive temporality of specific tasks."